El Niño–Southern Oscillation: Definition and terminology

-A negative phase exists when atmospheric pressure over Indonesia and the west Pacific is abnormally high and pressure over the east Pacific is abnormally low, during El Niño episodes, and a positive phase is when the opposite occurs during La Niña episodes, and pressure over Indonesia is low and over the west Pacific is high.
+A negative phase exists when atmospheric pressure over Indonesia and the West Pacific is abnormally high and pressure over the East Pacific is abnormally low during El Niño episodes, and a positive phase is when the opposite occurs during La Niña episodes.

 Fundamentals

 The West Pacific is typically warmer than the East Pacific.
-The warmer waters lead to more cloudiness, rainfall, and low air pressure over the West Pacific.
+The warmer water in the West Pacific leads to: more clouds, more rainfall, and a lower air pressure.
 The buildup of warm waters towards the west also leads to a thicker layer of warm ocean water that lowers the depth of the thermocline.

 On average, the temperature of the ocean surface in the tropical East Pacific is roughly 8–10 C-change cooler than in the tropical West Pacific.
-The sea surface temperature (SST) of the West Pacific northeast of Australia averages around 28–30 C. SSTs in the East Pacific off the western coast of South America are closer to 20 C. Strong trade winds near the equator push water away from the East Pacific and towards the West Pacific.
-This water is slowly warmed by the Sun as it moves west along the equator.
-The ocean surface near Indonesia is typically around 1.5 ft higher than near Peru because of the buildup of water in the West Pacific.
-The thermocline, or the transitional zone between the warmer waters near the ocean surface and the cooler waters of the deep ocean, is pushed downwards in the West Pacific due to this water accumulation.
+The sea surface temperature (SST) of the West Pacific northeast of Australia averages around 28–30 C. SSTs in the East Pacific off the western coast of South America are closer to 20 C.

-The total weight of a column of ocean water is almost the same in the western and east Pacific.
-Because the warmer waters of the upper ocean are slightly less dense than the cooler deep ocean, the thicker layer of warmer water in the western Pacific means the thermocline there must be deeper.
-The difference in weight must be enough to drive any deep water return flow.
-Consequently, the thermocline is tilted across the tropical Pacific, rising from an average depth of about 450 ft in the West Pacific to a depth of about 90 ft in the East Pacific.
+Strong trade winds near the equator drive water away from the East Pacific and into the West Pacific.
+This water is slowly warmed by the Sun as it moves west along the equator, the wind stress acting on the ocean surface being balanced by a sea surface slope.
+One result of this is that sea levels near Indonesia are typically around 1.5 ft higher than that near Peru.